qmk/qmk_firmware/keyboards/tg4x/keymaps/via/readme.md

-# The default keymap for tg4x
+# Keymap for TG4x with Via enabled